fffbn1/Simple-Arithmetic-Calculator/README.md

 - Implement stack and queues
 - Learn C++ syntax

-Purpose: to calculate expressions in infix notation by first converting it to postfix notation using the Shunting Yard Algorithm and then evaluating it.
+Purpose: to calculate expressions entered by the user in infix notation by first converting it to postfix notation using the Shunting Yard Algorithm and then evaluating it.